libapps/libapps-mirror/ssh_client/wassh-libc-sup/README.md

 # WASSH C Library Supplement

-The [WASI Libc] that comes with the [WASI SDK] is fairly complete for our needs, as is the [WASI Core API] (syscall layer).
+The [WASI C library] that comes with the [WASI SDK] is fairly complete for our needs, as is the [WASI API] (syscall layer).
 But we have some additional needs, both at the C library & syscall layers, hence this mini project: it implements those extra pieces.

-This project exists only to serve the needs of WASSH (and related).
+This project exists only to serve the needs of [wassh] (and related).
 It is not meant to be integrated into other WASM projects, so please don't ask.

+NB: The version of [WASI API] that we support matches the [WASI SDK] version that [wasi-js-bindings] uses, so see that for more details.

 ## File organization

 *   build: The Python script to build & install the project.
-*   docs/: Additional documentation.
+*   [docs/]: Additional documentation.
-*   include/: Exported header files for programs.
+*   [include/]: Exported header files for programs.
 Basically C library headers.
-*   src/: Our C library implementations.
-Header files in here are not installed and are only for local src/ use.
+*   [src/]: Our C library implementations.
+Header files in here are not installed and are only for local [src/] use.

 ## Source conventions